 - You married before the first day of an academic year of your course (you’ll need to provide details of your spouse’s income)

 - Your parents live outside of the European community and contacting them may put them in jeopardy, for example if you’ve been awarded asylum or a similar status

-- you are irreconcilably estranged from your parents.
+- You're irreconcilably estranged from your parents.
 See below.

-You may fall into this category if you had no contact or very limited contact with either of your parents for at least one year.
-However as each case is considered individually you can still be considered estranged if the relationship with your parents has broken down within the last year.
+Parental income is not normally required if you are in care or have just left care.
+It is also not required if SFE accept you are estranged from your parents.
+This is usually when a person has no contact or very limited contact and support from their parent/s.
+To be estranged under the SFE rules you must have had no contact or very limited contact with parents for at least one year although it is also possible to be considered estranged if the relationship with your parents has broken down within the last year.
 You cannot be considered estranged simply because you do not get on with your parents, have recently argued with them, or do not live with them.
-Similarly, you will not be considered estranged because your parents are unwilling to complete the income assessment forms or support you financially.
+Similarly, you will not be considered estranged if your parents are unwilling to complete the income assessment forms or support you financially.

 Applying for SFE funding

-If you qualify for the Tuition Fee Loan and the funding for living costs, you apply online although paper application forms are also available.
-Note that to apply for this funding, you will need a valid passport and National Insurance number.
-If you do not have a National Insurance number, you can apply for one on the Gov.uk website or SFE can apply for one on your behalf as part of the funding application process although this can take some time to arrange.
-In addition, you will need to hold a valid UK passport.
+If you are applying for the Tuition Fee Loan and the Maintenance Loan and additional grants apply online.
+Paper application forms can be submitted instead and new students should use the PN1 form.
+You will need a valid passport and National Insurance number.
+If you do not have a National Insurance number, you can apply for one on the gov.uk website or SFE can apply for one on your behalf as part of the funding application process, although this can take some time to arrange.
 If you do not hold a UK passport or a valid passport/Identity card for another country, you will need your original Home Office documents to confirm your identity and immigration status in the UK.
-You may also be asked to provide proof of UK residence.

-If you are applying for the EU Tuition Fee loan only, you must apply using a paper application form called an EUPR1 form - you cannot apply online.
+If you are applying for the EU Tuition Fee loan only, you must apply using a paper application form called a EU20N – applications cannot be made online.
 You will need a valid passport or National Identity Card.

 For more information, visit the SFE website.